jumpinf00l/dev_onvif_ptz_stabiliser/onvif_ptz_helper/README.md

 ## ⚙️ Configuration<a name="configuration"></a>
 ### Configuration options
+> [!NOTE]
+> There is currently a bug in Home Assistant since around 2026.2.0 which prevents the configuration option translations from appearing in the front-end.
+Please see the YAML options in the table below for translated names and descriptions of the options.

 The ONVIF PTZ Helper Home Assistant App accepts the below configuration:

 | Option | Sub-option | YAML option | Description | Type | Required | Example | Default |